-Tourism development and management should deliver ongoing improvement in sustainable environmental impacts, visitor satisfaction, economic performance, local prosperity and quality of life, requiring regular monitoring and reporting of progress and results.
+Tourism should be managed in such a way as to continuously reduce the negative impacts while improving visitors' satisfaction, economic performance, local prosperity, and quality of life.
+Regular monitoring and reporting of progress and results should be part of the process.

-QUALITY SUSTAINABLE TOURISM WILL BE GOOD FOR PARKS AND GOOD FOR PEOPLE.
+SUSTAINABLE TOURISM WILL BE GOOD FOR PARKS AND GOOD FOR PEOPLE.